leaselabsco/test-engineer/README.md

 ### Populate Database
   bundle exec rake db_tasks:rebuild

-### About
+### What you currently have
-  This application alone, is a simple working application that can edit and maintain a game inventory
+  This is an application that was created by 2 scaffolds for categories and games.
+Through scaffolding and seeds, this application alone, is a simple working application that can edit and maintain a game inventory.

 ### Tasks
   General Description: create open-ended api functionality for an external application to connect to this application